large_hero

 How far can breast cancer spread in the body?

 Breast cancer can be noninvasive — contained within the breast ducts or lobules — or invasive, breaking into surrounding breast tissue and lymph nodes.
-Breast cancer can also travel to distant parts of the body, such as the bones, lungs, and liver.
+Breast cancer can also spread to distant parts of the body, such as the bones, lungs, and liver.
 Doctors use a staging system to describe how far cancer has spread.
 Learn more about how breast cancer is staged.

 I’ve just been diagnosed.
 How can I deal with these overwhelming emotions?